-South Of The Border In South Carolina
+South Of The Border is a fond childhood memory.

-Welcome to ‘South of the Border’ between Dillon and Hamer, South Carolina.
 Established in 1949, this rest stop for weary travelers and curiosity seekers has enamored visitors for decades.
-This little town unto itself offers motel rooms, banquet facilities, dining, shopping, and attractions that would rival any amusement park.
+This rest area is little town unto itself.
+South of the Border offers motel rooms, banquet facilities, dining, shopping, and attractions that would rival any amusement park.

 South of the Border Excitement